-The doctor or midwife will ask you if you wish to consider a post mortem.
-Unless it has been ordered by the Coroner, a post mortem cannot be done without your consent.
-The doctor or bereavement midwife will go through the consent form with you and there will be opportunities for you to ask questions and make sure your preferences are noted.
+The doctor will ask you if you wish to consider a post mortem.
+A post mortem cannot be done without your consent.
+The doctor will go through the consent form with you and there will be opportunities for you to ask questions and make sure your preferences are noted.